p-program/kube-killer/README.md

 1. You are the master of the MYSQL . `root` is the best!
 And you should make sure that the MYSQL database is reachable for the remote Kubernetes cluster.
 1. You are the administrator of the Kubernetes cluster.
 Admin of the “kube-system” will be the best！

-## Positive usage
+## Positive Usage

 You can create a scalable test environment by deleting those unused Kubernetes resources.

-`kube-killer` is another implement of `serverless`.
+`kube-killer` is another implementation of `serverless` - automatically cleaning up unused resources to keep your cluster lean and efficient.

 ## Malicious usage

+## Malicious Usage

-You can DELETE THE KEY RESOURCE SNEAKILY if your boss have no plan to raise your salary.
+You can DELETE KEY RESOURCES SNEAKILY if your boss has no plan to raise your salary.

 ![image](/docs/img/rm.gif)

-Please do not use it for bad . (🤣~~I bet you will~~)
+Please do not use it for bad purposes. (🤣~~I bet you will~~)

 Just remember:
 `Easy to hurt, hard to forgive, just make FUN.`

+**⚠️ WARNING:** Always use `--dry-run` mode first to preview what will be deleted.
+Use `--interactive` mode for additional safety.
+The `--mafia` flag will delete ALL resources regardless of their state - use with extreme caution!

 ## Server mode